 Tell us about your journey

-Born and bred around the Riverina/Murray area of NSW/Victoria, Jenn found a passion for the law in her late years at school.
-She went on to study and work in law – running her own very successful Property Law Firm.
-One night, as the story goes, her best friend, Jo, and her had way TOO much wine to drink and decided to through in their jobs and buy a business together.
-They’d talked about it in jest over many years, but this night it was decided.
-In a flash, about 4 weeks, they found themselves the owners of a rundown retail business – of which neither of them had any retail experience!
-This is where Jenn found marketing and social media and so the love affair began.
-“You can’t build a retail store in a rural area in a drought or a GFC without marketing”, Jenn jokes!
-Jenn and Jo, still besties today, sold the retail store which they grew by 11,798% in just over 6 years (it sold in 3 days!).
+Born and bred around the Riverina/Murray area of NSW/Victoria, I found a passion for the law in her late years at school.
+I went on to study and work in law – running my own very successful Property Law Firm.
+One night, as the story goes, along with my best friend, Jo, we had way TOO much wine to drink and decided to through in their jobs and buy a business together.
+We’d talked about it in jest over many years, but this night it was decided.
+In a flash, about 4 weeks, we found themselves the owners of a rundown retail business – of which neither of us had any retail experience!
+This is where I found marketing and social media and so the love affair began.

-After selling the shop, Jenn joined her business mentor in Melbourne and began her coaching and mentoring journey – mentoring businesses all around the country and travelling to capital cities doing presentations on social media marketing.
-Jenn only convinced herself to learn how to public speak at the age of 40.
-Prior to that, it was the worst thing she could think of doing (like 90% of the population!), but now it’s one of the favourite things to do inside her business.
+After selling the shop, I joined my business mentor in Melbourne and began my coaching and mentoring journey – mentoring businesses all around the country and travelling to capital cities doing presentations on social media marketing.
+I convinced myself to learn public speaking at the age of 40.
+Prior to that, it was the worst thing I could think of doing (like 90% of the population!), but now it’s one of my favourite things to do inside the business.

-After that partnership fell apart, Jenn started the business you see today.
+After that partnership fell apart, I started the business you see today.
 Social Media and Marketing Australia that has one of Australia’s leading podcasts when it comes to marketing and social media – Small Business Made Simple – with over 120,000 downloads.
-Jenn now helps small businesses (rural, urban, city) make their marketing a priority.
-Teaches strategy and does business coaching.
+I now help small businesses (rural, urban, city) make their marketing a priority.

 Buy From the Bush was a trending hashtag on Instagram – but most people I saw that week (and knew back then) didn’t “get” Instagram or know how to use it.
 So, the thought was “let’s start a Facebook group – everyone knows how to post on Facebook”.
 That single thought has changed my life – in good ways and well, not so good ways!